 the total amount of the Financing does not exceed the maximum referred to in Article 5, and

-the possibility of follow-up investments was provided for in the original Business Plan, and
+the possibility of follow-up investments was provided for in the conditions of the issuing of the first Financing to the Target Enterprise, and

 the Target Enterprise is not affiliated with another company, other than LBDF BV or the private investor who also provided financing within the framework of the foregoing Financing in order to comply with the Matching, unless the Target Enterprise together with such other company meets the definition of an SME.
 'Affiliated' is understood to mean that the other company has a majority of votes in or control over the Target Enterprise, has the right to appoint the majority of the management board or supervisory board of the Target Enterprise, or otherwise has a dominant influence on the Target Enterprise on the basis of an agreement or articles of association.